Divorce Mediation is Often the Best Divorce Solution for Couples with Children

 At our firm, we relish the opportunity to zealously protect your rights and assets and ensure you are not taken advantage of.
 We work tirelessly to make sure that you receive what you are rightfully entitled to and don’t pay a penny more than you need to.

 Telling your children that their parents are no longer together can be a terrifying emotional rollercoaster.
 This tumultuous time in their lives is often compounded when they become the victims of their parents’ custody and/or child support battle.
 Divorce Mediation typically provides a method of reaching an amicable agreement between the parents by removing the contentious litigation process.

 In a Divorce Mediation, you and your spouse will be able to tailor a child custody and visitation agreement to suit your needs.
 At our firm, we have seen many mediation clients reach agreements that work very well for them, and their children, and meet their needs as a family.

 An Experienced Divorce Mediator Can Save You Time, Money and Stress in Your Divorce on Long Island

+To learn more about Divorce Mediation on Long Island and how it can save you time, money and stress, visit this page: How Divorce Mediation Works and its Benefits for Families in Nassau, Suffolk, Long Island.
 We have helped countless couples reach a settlement that works for them.
 We have helped them begin their post-divorce life on a great footing, as they are able to cooperate and effectively co-parent with their former spouse.
 This allows them to move on to a happier, healthier future apart.